- NEF Schedule

 - Selected Trainer Annual Reports

 Our Founder's Bio

-Dr. Marshall B. Rosenberg is founder and director of educational services for The Center for Nonviolent Communication
+Dr. Marshall B. Rosenberg was the founder and director of educational services for The Center for Nonviolent Communication.

 Growing up in an inner–city Detroit neighborhood Dr. Marshall Rosenberg was confronted daily with various forms of violence.
 Wanting to explore the causes of violence and what could be done to reduce violence, he chose to study clinical psychology and received his Ph.D. in Clinical Psychology from the University of Wisconsin in 1961.
 In 1966 he was awarded diplomat status in clinical psychology from the American Board of Examiners in Professional Psychology.